 - Leadership Styles in the Age of Covid-19

 - Final Note

 What is Leadership Style?

-Leaderships Styles are how a leader guides a team through different stages.
-These styles dictate how a leader implements plans, provides guidance, overlooks work, etc. Based on different personalities and methods, there are many different styles.
+Leadership styles are how a leader guides a team through different stages.
+These styles dictate how a leader implements plans, provides guidance, and overlooks work.
+Based on different personalities and methods, there are many different styles.

 "The task of leadership is not to put greatness into people, but to elicit it, for the greatness is there already."